AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-5-writeup.md

 #### Protection

 This threat will be protected through the use of a signed Diffie Hellman key exchange.
-All connections using Diffie Hellmen key exchanges will be initiated with the server by providing a signed message with an public key provided when the server is first connected to.
+All connections using Diffie Hellman key exchanges will be initiated with the server by providing a signed message with an public key provided when the server is first connected to.
 This public key is approved through a prompt to the user.
 The prompt provides the fingerprint of the public key, which is the SHA-256 hash of the public key presented in hex.
 If and only if the public key is approved, will the signed Diffie Hellman exchange proceed.

 * Bob makes an initial connection to a group server **S**
 * **B** -> **S** ``<Initial connection>``